 - Nelson DE, Kirkendall RS, Lawton RL, et al.: Surveillance for smoking-attributable mortality and years of potential life lost, by state--United States, 1990.
 Mor Mortal Wkly Rep CDC Surveill Summ 43 (1): 1-8, 1994.
 [PUBMED Abstract]

-- U.S. Department of Health and Human Services.: The Health Consequences of Involuntary Exposure to Tobacco Smoke: A Report of the Surgeon General.
+- U.S. Department of Health and Human Services: The Health Consequences of Involuntary Exposure to Tobacco Smoke: A Report of the Surgeon General.
 Atlanta, Ga: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, Coordinating Center for Health Promotion, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2006.
 Also available online.
-Last accessed May 9, 2013.
+Last accessed September 19, 2014.

 - Cinciripini PM, Hecht SS, Henningfield JE, et al.: Tobacco addiction: implications for treatment and cancer prevention.
 J Natl Cancer Inst 89 (24): 1852-67, 1997.
 [PUBMED Abstract]